View all events in this series

 Porter's new book, Lanny follows up in the same experimental vein, again imbuing domestic dramas with magical elements and looming mythical, malevolent figures.
 It's a novel about childhood and creativity, filled with suspense, dread and hope.

-Aside from his work as a novelist, Porter is also the editorial director at Granta Books.
 In conversation with Ronnie Scott, Porter will discuss fiction, fabulism, literary heroes and literary risks.

 Sun Bookshop will be our bookseller for this event.